-Like most tours, our snowmobile tour in Iceland started with a pick up at the bus stop, right outside my hotel in Reykjavik.
-Convenient, since it was early and I didn’t get a chance to get breakfast.
+Like most tours, our snowmobile tour in Iceland started with a pick-up at the bus stop, right outside my hotel in Reykjavik.
+Convenient since it was early and I didn’t get a chance to get breakfast.
 Having gone to bed late just hours before didn’t provide me with a whole lot of sleep.
 I decided to use travel time as an opportunity to nap.
-You will find that many of the tours take about an hour or two to get to the destination, so use that time wisely.
+You will find that many tours take about an hour or two to get to the destination, so use that time wisely.

-We made a quick stop at a rest stop where I snagged a hot tea and some yogurt.
+We made a quick stop at a rest stop, where I snagged a hot tea and some yogurt.
 It was a great call since I didn’t end up getting real food for a long time.
 As Iceland is sparsely populated, there aren’t many places to stop and eat once you leave the city.
-Quite often, the Iceland tour companies will stop in places like this to provide much-needed fuel brakes as well as toilet stops.
+Quite often, the Iceland tour companies will stop in places like this to provide much-needed fuel brakes and toilet stops.

 If you really want to make sure you don’t go hungry, bring some snacks with you.
 Water is also a good idea.
 There are no shops and restaurants for miles.
 Having your own snacks will ensure that you have something to snack on, especially after you’ve been out for a few hours.